British Quadball Cup

-The British Quadball Cup, also British Quidditch Cup, is a quidditch tournament held in the United Kingdom that follows the rules laid out by the International Quidditch Association.
+The British Quadball Cup, also referred to as the British Quidditch Cup, is a quadball tournament held in the United Kingdom that follows the rules laid out by the International Quadball Association.
 It is organised by QuadballUK and is the largest UK tournament of the year.

-Qualification for the tournament is based on the two regional tournaments Northern and Southern Cup (for university teams) and the Community League (for community teams).
-Teams who do not qualify for the British Quadball Cup may instead participate in Development Cup.
+The tournament previously had all teams in the UK competing in one tournament; since 2022, a separation has been formed between University and Community teams.
+This split was further solidified in 2026, when the two tournaments were held at different times.
+The University tournament, renamed BUQC (British University Quadball Cup), takes place in April, while the community tournament takes place in September.

-Other regular tournaments not organised by QuadballUK also take place in the UK including the Highlander Cup held in Edinburgh, Cottonopolis held in Manchester and Scottish Cup held in St Andrews.
-There was also a tournament that ran for 6 years called Whiteknights held in Reading.
+Other regular tournaments not organised by QuadballUK also take place in the UK including the Highlander Cup held in Edinburgh, Cottonopolis held in Manchester, and Scottish Cup held in St Andrews.
+There was also a tournament that ran for 6 years called Whiteknights that was held in Reading.

 Results

 The following table shows a list of all British Quadball Cups to date.
-The team that caught the snitch is denoted with an asterisk.
-Up until 2019 both university and community quidditch teams played in the same tournament together.
-From 2022 and onwards they now compete separately.
+The team that caught the flag is denoted with an asterisk.
+Up until 2019 both university and community quadball teams played in the same tournament together.
+From 2022 and onwards they compete separately.